Cold email mistakes to avoid if you wanna get more replies

 • they talk only about themselves and the service they provide

-• there’s no clear interest to get to know more about the prospect
+• there’s no clear interest in getting to know more about the prospect

 Instead, aim to build a relationship by following the good practices from this example: